Maria Luisa Grohs: Bayern Munich

+OL Lyonnes

+On 12 June 2026, Grohs joined Première Ligue club OL Lyonnes on a one-year contract until 2027.

 International career

 Since 2017, Grohs was a youth international for Germany on several selection levels.
 In addition, between 2015 and 2018, she played under the Westphalian Football and Athletics Association in the National Pokal.

-On 16 February 2017, Grohs made her debut for Germany U16, in a win 2:1 over Portugal U16.
-4 days later, she played in a defeat 2:0 to Netherlands U16.

-On 29 November 2017, she made her debut for Germany U17, in a win 4:1 vs Finland U17.
+On 16 February 2017, Grohs made her debut for Germany U16, in a win 2–1 over Portugal U16.
+4 days later, she played in a defeat 2–0 to Netherlands U16.
+On 29 November 2017, she made her debut for Germany U17, in a win 4–1 vs Finland U17.
 From 30 August 2019 to 9 March 2020, Grohs took part in 6 games for Germany U19.

-In September 2022, Grohs was called up to train with the German National Team for the first time.
+In September 2022, Grohs was called up to train with the German national team for the first time.

 Personal life

 Grohs is studying for a bachelor's degree at the Technical University of Munich; her initial choice was Aerospace Engineering, but in the end enrolled in Mechanical Engineering.

 In an interview Grohs mentioned that she would have tried to get into the ESA space programme and train as an astronaut if she had not become a professional footballer.
 In November 2024 she published that she had been diagnosed with a malignant tumor and that she would therefore be missing from the team indefinitely.
 As a result, her contract was extended by another year until 2026.
 In December, she and FC Bayern announced that all medical measures and interventions were successful and that, ideally, she could start training again in January.
 She returned to team training in January 2025.